minio/minfs/README.md

 ## Locking

-The locking mechanism is very basic, only one operation is allowed at a time.
+The locking mechanism is very defensive, only one operation is allowed at a time.
 This prevents issues with synchronization and keeps the fuse driver simple.

 ## Frequently asked questions